 Harassment and bullying

 Paul is also well recognised as a specialist in military claims.
-He regularly acts for injured servicemen and women and is instructed by:-
+He regularly acts for injured service personnel and is instructed by:-

 He is instructed by military claims specialists of all leading solicitors including Irwin Mitchell, Slater Gordon, Thompsons, Hilary Meredith, Wace Morgan, Bolt Burdon and Kemp and Trethowans.

-Paul is security approved and acts frequently for cases involving Special Force members and also members of the Diplomatic Corps.
+Paul is security approved and acts frequently in cases involving Special Force members and also members of the Diplomatic Corps.

 He is involved in generic actions brought against the MOD involving:-

 Pelvic stress injury claims

 Non-Freezing Cold Injury claims

 Bullying and harassment claims in the Armed Forces